Update: *Brent’s surgery was fully sponsored and went successfully.

 Hospital trip update:

-*Brent is scheduled for surgery on Monday to correct an intestinal prolapse issue.
-Please do keep him in prayer!
-He’s not sponsored, either [click here to] find out more about possibly becoming a sponsor.
+*Brent (Victory Home) is scheduled for surgery on Monday to correct an intestinal prolapse issue.
+Please do keep him in prayer! *Brent is not sponsored; see above for more info.

-*Valor saw a neurologist and had an EEG as a pre-op routine step, and the doctor said that his seizures are not controlled and that his medication dose must be incorrect.
+*Valor (Anchor Home) saw a neurologist and had an EEG as a pre-op routine step, and the doctor said that his seizures are not controlled and that his medication dose must be incorrect.
 With some adjustments and seizure control, maybe his appetite and the tension in his jaw will improve and that in itself might help with his eating issues.
-He has a review in six weeks. [fully sponsored]
+He has a review in six weeks.
+[NEED COVERED] *Valor is fully sponsored.

-*Jason’s hearing aids were found, but he had another hearing test since he hadn’t in had one in awhile, and they found that the aids are still his prescription.
-[Needs $225 more/month – sponsor here.]
+*Jason’s (Victory Home) hearing aids were found, but he had another hearing test since he hadn’t in had one in awhile, and they found that the aids are still his prescription. *Jason is not fully sponsored; see above for more info.

-*Margaret has an ENT appointment to see if an ear drum graft followed perhaps by ear tubes might help with her constant ear infections.” [fully sponsored]
+*Margaret (Anchor Home) has an ENT appointment to see if an ear drum graft followed perhaps by ear tubes might help with her constant ear infections. *Margaret is fully sponsored.

 *A note about names: SCH uses online nicknames for the children in order to protect their identity, per Indian governmental guidelines which state that children in care may not have identifying photos of them on the internet, as well as no identifying information such as birth name, place of origin, etc.